StraightCurlyCurves/RaspberryPi-Movie-Server/README.md

 ## Setup ddclient

-create
+Create an account at a dynamic DNS service provider (for example noip.com)

 Install ddclient:
 ```
 sudo apt-get install ddclient
 ```

-Enter your informatoin into the installation prompt.
+Enter your dynamic DNS service provider information into the installation prompt.

 Open the config file with `sudo nano /etc/ddclient.conf` and delete the backslashes `\`.
 No idea why they are there, but ddclient doesn't work until they're deleted.
 Also, add `daemon=600` on top.
 The file could look like this:
 ```